Bachelor Girl: 2004–2017: Hiatus, Loved & Lost: The Best of Bachelor Girl and Beautifully Wrong – The Lost Songs

 In April 2011, a compilation album, Loved & Lost: The Best of Bachelor Girl, was released by Sony Music Australia.
 It featured four tracks abandoned from the third studio album.
 Doko stated in interviews that the band did not feel there was enough material from their two albums to fill a greatest hits album, and they decided to use cuts from the unreleased third studio album.
 In May and June, Bachelor Girl performed three gigs to promote the album.
 In August 2011, the previously unreleased third album was released digitally, titled Beautifully Wrong – The Lost Songs.

 In 2012, Doko moved to Sweden where she worked as a singer/songwriter and vocal coach.
 Roche worked with a number of Australian musicians, including producing Anthony Callea's number one album, Backbone in 2016.

-2017–present: Reformation, "Speak" & "Calling Out Your Name"
+2017–present: Reformation, "Speak" and "Calling Out Your Name"

 In mid-2017, Roche completed a three-week trip to Stockholm, Sweden, where he met up with Doko.
 The duo wrote and recorded with various Swedish writers and producers.
 Roche said, "I had a fantastic time; the context there of musical creation and endeavour is inspiring and energising.
 I've returned with a collection of songs I am so excited about - I can't wait to complete the production on them!".
-New material is set for release in 2018.
 "Speak" was released on 18 June 2018, exactly 20 years since the release of "Buses and Trains".

 In February 2023, Bachelor Girl released "Calling Out Your Name".